February 03, 2019

 Look at this:

-If most of your page is in english but you have a few paragraphs in german or french - you can specify language of those paragraphs by setting the lang attribute.
+If most of your page is in English but you have a few paragraphs in German or French - you can specify language of those paragraphs by setting the

 And lastly we need to make sure to let search engines know that we have localized versions of some page, so they won’t be treated as content duplicates.